SaaStacked/saastack/src/Hosts/WebsiteHost/ClientApp/README.md

 * In 'production' mode, we need to reference the vite compiled JavaScript bundle from the `https://app.saastack.com/BSaMLVRv.bundle.js` folder (which is located in the `wwwroot` folder).

-> Everytime the `npm run build` command is run (as is expected in CI/CD for 'production' builds), the `jsapp.build.json` file is updated with the latest bundle file names.
+> Everytime the `npm run build` command is run (as is expected in CI/CD for 'production' builds), the `jsapp.build.json` file is updated with the latest bundle file names, and version.

 > However, when `npm run dev` is executed this file is not updated!